Is AI Actually Helping Me Be More 'Productive'?

 TARGET AUDIENCE = is busy solopreneurs and digital content creators who run an online business.
 They are overwhelmed with busy work and wish they had more time to focus on work they love and spend time with the people that matter in their lives.
 They value straightforward advice, actionable, clear steps, and relatable, real-world examples.

-Here it is in my Airtable database:
+Here is the output in my Airtable database:

-→ Click to duplicate the Airtable database
+ā†’ Click to duplicate the Airtable database

 What if you use a different note-taking app?